 FDA began providing "Drug Trial Snapshots" with demographic information about who participated in each approved drug trial.

-Propublica, an investigative nonprofit, examined recent data about participation in clinical research trials in the United States for 31 cancer drug trials.
-It found racial disparities in enrollment in the vast majority of clinical trials for cancer drugs.
+Propublica, a nonprofit news outlet, looked at data about participation in clinical research trials in the United States for 31 cancer drug trials.
+The majority of clinical trials for cancer drugs had large racial disparities in enrollment.
 Although African Americans account for 13.4% of the U.S. population, 24 of the 31 trials had fewer than 5% African American participants.

-As a case in point, ProPublica highlighted trials for multiple myeloma.
+For example, ProPublica looked at trials for a type of cancer called "multiple myeloma."
 Multiple myeloma affects African Americans twice as often as white Americans.
 Clinical trials representative of the population affected would have twice as many black participants as white participants.
-Clinical trials representative of the general population would have 13% African American participants.
-However, the 4 clinical trials that eventually led to FDA-approved drugs for multiple myeloma included just 2-10% depending on the trial (7-42 times fewer black participants than white participants).
+However, in the 4 clinical trials that led to FDA-approved drugs for multiple myeloma, only 2-10% of participants were African American.

 There are complex reasons that affect who participates in a clinical trial.